bitpressio/bitpressio.github.io/_posts/2017-04-06-laravel-guzzle-6-middleware.md

 > Instead of using the event system to listen for things like the before event, you now create a stack based middleware function that intercepts a request on the way in and the promise of the response on the way out.
 This is a much simpler and more predictable approach than the event system and works nicely with PSR-7 middleware.

 I prefer to keep my dependencies as up-to-date as possible so I decided to learn Guzzle 6 and become more familiar with the middleware.
-The concepts are pretty straitforward and I have a few patterns that I like to use when building out middleware within my Laravel applications.
+The concepts are pretty straightforward and I have a few patterns that I like to use when building out middleware within my [Laravel](https://laravel.com/) applications.

 I actually had a real need to build out [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code).
 The following code illustrates how you might go about building HMAC authorization by sending a signed `Authorization` header with a Guzzle middleware: